bulentbaday/NovaHttpPlugin/README.md

 SELECT convert(HttpRequest('https://www.novayazilim.com.tr', 'GET', 'text/html', null) using utf8) data;

-## Video Tutorial
+## YouTube

-You can also watch the tutorial video below that shows you how to perform each steps.
+You can also watch the video tutorial below that shows you how to perform each steps.

 https://www.youtube.com/watch?v=mVJvchaI9RQ